19th & 20th August 2019: Bye-bye for a while, Japan {Japan, summer 2019}

 Hyde's tour truck

-After the concert we went home to get some rest.
+After the concert, we just went home to get some rest.

 25th August 2018: Niigata + Otohige {Japan, summer 2018}